gooseberry/training/docs/exercises/pulse-squat.md

 !!! equipment "No equipment required for this exercise."

+--8<-- "squat.md"

 ## Instructions

-1. Start in a standing upright position, with your feet planted solidly on the floor shoulder width apart.
-Bend your knees and lower your hips down to a high squat position, your knees should be bent slight above 90 degrees.
-2. Pulse your hips up and down between two to three inches.
+2. Pulse your hips up and down between two to three inches in a continuous motion.
-3. Continue pulsing your hips for the duration of the exercise.